Melbourne gangland killings: Arrests and sentencing

 Carl Williams was later charged along with Victor Brincat and Thomas Hentschel.
 He pleaded guilty to drug trafficking charges relating to his arrest in 2001 and in October 2004 was given a seven-year jail sentence, which he was serving in the maximum security Acacia unit of Barwon Prison at the time of his death.

-Thomas Hentschel turned informer and consequently, on 17 September 2004, Alfonso Traglia, Victor Brincat and Carl Williams were charged with the murders of Jason Moran and Pasquale Barbaro.
+17 September 2004, Alfonso Traglia, Victor Brincat and Carl Williams were charged with the murders of Jason Moran and Pasquale Barbaro.
 In May 2005 Carl Williams was additionally charged with the murder of Mark Moran, after a former employee agreed to testify that he was Carl's driver on the day of the incident, and drove him to a location near Mark's house at the time of the murder.
 Zarah Garde-Wilson, the widow of Lewis Caine, is defending all of the men in their court cases.

 In May 2005, Keith Faure, brother Noel Faure, 50, and Evangelos Goussis, 37, all of Geelong were charged with the murder of Lewis Moran and the attempted murder of Bert Wrout.
 Security footage from Moran's murder showed that one of the gunmen had a tattoo identical to one of the accused.
 Previously Keith and Evangelos been charged with the murder of Lewis Caine.
 Faure and associate, Evangelos Goussis became the first convicted of murder related to the gangland killings on 3 November 2005.

 Known underworld figure Nicholas Ibrahim and Abraham Mokdessi was charged with the murder of Housam Zayat.
 During the trial in June 2005 an eyewitness to the shooting refused at the last minute to testify against Ibrahim, and was charged with contempt of court.

 In June 2005, Mick Gatto was found not guilty of the murder of Andrew Veniamin.
 During the trial, he claimed he had acted in self-defence after Veniamin pulled out a .38 calibre handgun and threatened to kill him.
 Gatto claims that during a struggle he was able to turn the gun around on Veniamin and fire one shot into his neck, and one shot in the eye.
 He also claimed that during the argument, Veniamin had implicated himself in the deaths of Dino Dibra, Paul Kallipolitis and Graham Kinniburgh.

 On 3 November 2005, Keith Faure and Evangelos Goussis became the first convicted with murder related to the Melbourne gangland killings.
 Both have appealed their conviction.

 On 14 July 2006, Damien Cossu was arrested at gunpoint while driving in Sydney.
 He was charged with the murder of Mark Mallia whose tortured body was stuffed in a wheelie bin, dumped in a stormwater drain and set alight.
 Cossu was also present at the murder of Nik Radev.